This is a preview of the content in our French Food Decoder app. Get the app to:

 Ail, échalotte, oignon

 The French love their onions.
 Oignons blancs (white onions), yellow oignons jaunes (or paille) and oignons rouges (red onions) are available year round.
-See here you want to cut them up like a French chef.
+See here to learn how to cut them up like a French chef.

 Some special kinds of French onions

-échalion, échalote: elongated yellow onions that look like a big shallot (échalote) only they aren’t; also known as a cuisse de poulet (‘chicken thigh’) as in Cuisse de poulet du Poitou.
+échalion, échalote: an elongated yellow onion that looks like a big shallot (échalote) only isn’t.
+It is also known as a cuisse de poulet (‘chicken thigh’), as in Cuisse de poulet du Poitou.

 Read the full content in the app